-Section 42 requires AHFA determine that the housing credit dollar amount allocated to a project shall not exceed the amount necessary for the financial feasibility of the project and its viability as a qualified low-income housing project throughout the credit period.
-AHFA will make this determination at the application, Carryover Allocation (10% Test) and Actual Cost Certification.
+Section 42 requires AHFA to determine that the housing credit dollar amount allocated to a project shall not exceed the amount necessary for the financial feasibility of the project and its viability as a qualified low-income housing project throughout the credit period.

+AHFA will make this determination three times: (a) at the time of application (b) upon review of the Carryover Allocation (10% Test) and (c) at Actual Cost Certification.